rebeccalisk/git-demo/README.md

 Though CS51 does a bit less hand-holding than CS50, that doesn't mean there aren't resources available to you!

-* [Piazza](https://piazza.com/class/if9069e9cmd4df?cid=2) should be your go-to place for any questions you have about problem sets, concepts, or logistics.
+* [Piazza](https://piazza.com/class/i55hhqy3vmr1xk) should be your go-to place for any questions you have about problem sets, concepts, or logistics.
 Not only are all the instructors ready to answer questions on Piazza, but other students can see and answer your questions as well.
 Chances are, someone has had the same problem as you already!
 I also highly encourage you to answer others' questions, if you can, since explaining things to others helps you solidify your own understanding of the material. :)

-* Office Hours (held in the Science Center basement from 8 to 10pm on Mondays and Tuesdays and from 8pm to midnight on Wednesdays and Thursdays) are a great place to work on problem sets with other CS51 students, and get help from TF's when you get stuck!
+* Office Hours (held in the Northwest Labs basement from 7 to 11pm on Mondays and Tuesdays) are a great place to work on problem sets with other CS51 students, and get help from TFs when you get stuck!

-* Teaching Fellows (especially me) are available to help as well!
+* Teaching Fellows are available to help as well!
 We will be at Office Hours and Labs, but you should also feel free to email me, or come to speak with me before code review, to talk about your problem sets or conceptual problems.